XRPLF/xrpl-dev-portal/blog/2019/testnet-reset.md

 # systemctl restart rippled.service
 ```

-**Warning:** Be sure that you have not put any files you want to keep in the folder before you delete it.
-It is generally safe to delete all of a `rippled` server's database files, but you should only do this if the configured database folder is not used for anything other than `rippled`'s databases.
+{% admonition type="danger" name="Warning" %}Be sure that you have not put any files you want to keep in the folder before you delete it.
+It is generally safe to delete all of a `rippled` server's database files, but you should only do this if the configured database folder is not used for anything other than `rippled`'s databases.{% /admonition %}